 The recovery team, at work since since the pre-dawn, looked like ants clambering inside the bruised lids of a giant earthen eye.
 An end of days scene.
 Spectral sub humans scavenging for aluminium and rare metals, pouring over a scar gouged from the earth by a giant clawed creature.
 A mechanical colossus, indifferent to the tortured column of earth, habitation and human it had scattered onto the southbound A74.

 On the far side of the crater, on blackened earth, stood a charred chimney stack clad in American ranch style stonework.
 Alec imagined a cosy sitting room with roaring fire but of the original house nothing remained.
 Only the chimney had survived as evidence that a substantial bungalow once stood there.
-Beside it, the ruins of another, its walls scorched, like broken black teeth around the jaws of a red-brown pit.
+Beside it, the ruins of another, its walls scorched, like the others, overlooking the jaws of the red-brown pit.
 Alec looked around the annihilation and tried to think of a comparison, but there was none, not in peacetime.
-As if to emphasise the surreal, a few feet further on stood a bungalow, it’s harled walls pristine and unscathed.
+As if emphasising the surreal, further on stood a bungalow, white harled walls pristine and unscathed.
 Alec shook his head.
 There seemed no rhyme or reason to the random nature of a disaster that had wrought such absolute destruction on some and spared others.
-Ronnie jutted a chin towards the recovery operation.
+Ronnie jutted a chin towards the pit.